- Klarna partners with e-commerce retailers to offer customers flexible payment solutions such as BNPL and Pay in 30 days.

-For US clients, merchants pay a flat fee of $0.30 and a variable percentage fee between 3.29% to 5.99%.
+For US clients, merchants pay a flat fee and a variable percentage fee that Klarna tells us "change based on different variables and based on each merchant."
 Klarna offers merchants a diverse range of payment methods, from loan financing to direct checkout options.
 In exchange, Klarna pays the merchant upfront, taking the customer’s credit risk.

 Payment options include buy now pay later, pay in 30 days, and short-term consumer financing.
 Buy now pay later gives customers the option of four easy installments across eight weeks, with two weeks in-between each payment.
 Pay in 30 days allows customers the option to pay up to 30 days later without interest or upfront fees.

-The Klarna Instant Shopping portal lets existing Klarna customers checkout within seconds using pre-filled payment data.
-In return, Klarna charges the merchant a $30 monthly membership fee, a fixed transaction fee of $0.30, and a variable transaction fee starting at 3.29% for onsite and 3.79% for all offsite transactions.
+The Klarna Express Button lets existing Klarna customers checkout within seconds using pre-filled payment data.
+In return, Klarna charges the merchant a fixed transaction fee and a variable transaction fee of the total transaction.